Maximkaaa/galileo/README.md

 ## Former sponsors

-Thanks @spencer741, @quietlychris, @alexkirsz for your support!
+Thanks @spencer741, @alexkirsz for your support!

 # License